 All staff should be aware of the associated risks and understand the measures in place to manage these.
-Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance
+Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+NYSCP Guidance on Criminal Exploitation and County Lines is here

-R. Safer Recruitment and Selection
+S. Safer Recruitment and Selection

-The school pays full regard to DfE guidance Keeping Children Safe in Education 2019; the Protection of Freedoms Act 2012; the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 under S75 of the Childcare Act 2006 and NYCC Schools' Recruitment procedures and guidance (login required).
+The school pays full regard to DfE guidance Keeping Children Safe in Education 2020; the Protection of Freedoms Act 2012; the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 under S75 of the Childcare Act 2006 and NYCC Schools' Recruitment procedures and guidance (login required).